 There are unique situations when the application fee is waived.
 For Business Ph.D. these include attendance in Ph.D.
 Project, ADS, DocNet or those defined for eligibility by UConn’s Graduate School.

 How and when will I know if you’ve received all of my application materials?

 After you have completed and submitted your online application, you will be able to log back in to track the status of your application, as well as access your admissions decision online.

 Most students who are admitted into the Ph.D.
 Program receive a Graduate Assistantship (GA).
 The GA is renewable for four years (with satisfactory performance).
 The GA includes a tuition waiver, highly subsidized health insurance, and a stipend.
 The GA does not include university fees (fee charge is approximately $1,000 per semester, depending on number of credits).

 Do you offer financial aid?

 Most students admitted to our program are awarded Graduate Assistantships, including international students.
 The assistantship award provides funding for a total of five years, subject to satisfactory performance in the doctoral program.
 Our Graduate Assistantships offer a very competitive package of benefits including salary, full tuition waiver, and the opportunity to purchase highly subsidized health insurance.Our doctoral students are also eligible for several other sources of financial aid and research support.
 Stipend rates for graduate assistants are graduated in terms of progress toward the advanced degree and experience.
-The rate for the 2014-15 academic year is $22,060 for experienced graduate assistants in a doctoral program with at least the master’s degree.

 What are the responsibilities of a Graduate Assistant?